read-0nly/Cybermesh/README.md

 # Cybermesh

 How to explain this....
-Personal, portable, private network based of rpi-zero, allowing the use and coordination of multiple devices through an oculus auest 2 headset, integration of future modules (thermal camera overlayed on the passthrough?
+Personal, portable, private network based off rpi-zero, allowing the use and coordination of multiple devices through an oculus quest 2 headset, integration of future modules (thermal camera overlayed on the passthrough?
 GPS and cellular services?
 Integration with IoT things to manipulate your real house in mixed reality?
 Who knows.)
-The hope being to create a kind mixed-reality engine and sorta pocket private metaverse that coordinates the use of multiple devices
+The hope being to create a kind mixed-reality engine and sorta pocket private metaverse that coordinates the use of multiple devices.
+An AR workspace of sorts as well as a platform for other explorations of mixed reality.

 ## Current Phase
 Right now really still working with the most basic level integration